Summary

 }

-With the returned datatype, you can get the absolute file path to the file containing the database.
+For the results, you can get the absolute file path to the file containing the database.
 Through a special datatype, you can get meta data, which includes the type of database and an md5 hash, if there is one.
-To see these meta parameters, click on the datatype for it in the table below.
+To see these meta value choices, click on the datatype for it in the table below.

 ParameterTypeRequiredDefaultStabilityDescription